Disclosure: PrivacyAffairs.com is reader supported. Learn how we make money.

 A VPN makes watching programs on the BBC iPlayer when abroad effortless.
 The best VPNs start from as little as $3 per month, and you shouldn’t have to be a tech whiz to figure out how to use them.

 After you select a VPN to help you watch BBC TV, just sign up for a subscription plan and then get the software downloaded onto your device.
 All of this should take you only several minutes.
-To help you out if you go for NordVPN, there are quick instructions you can follow below.
+To help you out if you go for ExpressVPN, there are quick instructions you can follow below.

 Then get the VPN up and running, and pick a country (in this case, one outside of the U.K.) to connect from.